How To Use a Pottery Kiln at Home – 13 Tips To Remember

 You don’t want your children or pets to go near it.
 You can place warning signs near the place and teach your kids about the dangers so they don’t become curious and injure themselves.
 The warning signs will also keep away any strangers or your guests.

-The second crucial thing to consider is to place your kiln in a ventilated place or a Vent System.
+The second crucial thing to consider is placing your kiln in a ventilated area or in a Vent System.
 The kiln releases toxic fumes, gases, and other compounds into the air during the heating process.
 These fumes can be harmful if not removed regularly.
-Most of the compounds and organic materials burn off between 500 and 1000 degrees Fahrenheit or (260 and 538 Celsius).
+Most compounds and organic materials burn off between 500 and 1000 degrees Fahrenheit (260 and 538 degrees Celsius).
 However, you still don’t want to be hanging around the kiln area while it’s firing.

-You can either use a Fume Extractor to transport the fumes out of the room.
+You can either use a Fume Extractor to remove fumes from the room.
 You can also install your kiln in a place where fresh air can circulate through it.
-The fresh air will drive out the fumes and help in keeping the temperature lower.
+The fresh air will drive out the fumes and help keep the temperature lower.

 An excellent place to install your kiln would be your garage or basement.
 If you have a budget, you can also build a small studio with windows.
 If you cannot afford these, you can place your kiln in your backyard, but you’ll have to be extra careful to ensure the safety of your family and friends.
 For more detailed information on kiln placement, size, and installation, check out Choosing your kiln.